 Are you looking to watch baseball by streaming MLB or college baseball games instead of paying for cable each month?

 Good news!
-It’s entirely possible to accomplish this without paying the cable or satellite company a dime.
+It’s entirely possible to accomplish this in 2022 without paying the cable or satellite company a dime.

 In this article, I’ll walk you through all the ways that you can cut the cord and remain as big a baseball fan as ever.